holoviz/panel/doc/getting_started/build_app.md

 find_outliers(variable='Temperature', window=20, sigma=10)
 ```

 It works!
-But exploring all these parameters by typing Python is slow and tedious.
-Plus we want our boss, or the boss's boss, to be able to try it out.
+But exploring all these parameters by typing and executing cells is slow and tedious.
+Plus we want our boss, or our boss's boss, to be able to try it out.

 If we wanted to try out lots of combinations of these values to understand how the window and sigma affect the plot, we could reevaluate the above cell lots of times, but that would be a slow and painful process, and is only really appropriate for users who are comfortable with editing Python code.
 In the next few examples we will demonstrate how to use Panel to quickly add some interactive controls to some object and make a simple app.